SaniaThomas10/NandtoTetris-project-9/README.md

 # Galaxy - nand2tetris project 9 homework

-It's a space invaders clone, where player can move sideways using left or right keys, can fire projectiles with space key.
+The player can travel sideways with the left or right keys in this space invaders clone, and they can shoot missiles with the space key.

-The objective is to destroy all enemy ships before they reach the bottom of the screen.
+Taking out every enemy ship before they reach the bottom of the screen is the goal.

 # Screenshots
 Gameplay.
 Player's jet, enemy ships, rocket.